 Everyone’s situation is unique, but the one thing that doesn’t change is the fact that having the right professionals along the way to assist you is priceless, whether it’s your mortgage agent, contractor or real estate agent.
 Knowing the best real estate professionals working in your area is your best defence against paying out-of-pocket for unexpected fees along the way.

-Frequently asked questions about buying a new house
+FAQs about buying a new house

-A: Yes, but there are many pros and cons to buying a new house before selling your current one.
+Yes, but there are many pros and cons to buying a new house before selling your current one.
 You must first determine whether your mortgage can be ported to a new property.
 Check with your preferred mortgage agent to determine this.

-A: Your lender may allow you to port your current mortgage to your new property.
+Your lender may allow you to port your current mortgage to your new property.
 You’ll want to get in touch with your mortgage specialist to determine whether or not this is possible.
 If your current mortgage is not portable, you’ll have to prepay it and arrange for a new mortgage.
 Beware, this can come with significant early termination or prepayment fees, depending on how long is left on your current mortgage term.

-A: It depends!
+It depends!
 Begin by making a list of the updates you’d require to stay in your current home.
 Next, ask your real estate agent for sale prices of properties similar to your dream home, that already have the improvements you desire.
 Don’t forget that renovations take time, and contractors can be tough to pin down in this post-Covid world.